We’ve received a Highly Commended award of recognition at The Drum Awards for Social Purpose 2022!

-Check it out below, or see all nominees here.
+Check it out below, or see all winners here.

 We partnered with WDC to establish whales as an important part of the climate conversation at COP26.
 The concept is based on incredible research from Deloitte and WDC, which shows that whales produce as much carbon capture as all of the rainforests on land – making them a mighty ally in the fight against climate change.